stats285/stats285.github.io/elasticluster_tutorial/elasticlusterjob-tutorial.md

 Now, we install Ubuntu on the blank VM:
 - Download the Ubuntu 18.04.5 LTS (Bionic Beaver) Server install image from https://releases.ubuntu.com/18.04/
-- Right click the new VM and click "Settings"
+- Right click the new VM in VirtualBox and click "Settings"
-- Click on "Storage", and under "Controller: IDE" click on "Adds optical drive." (the blue circle with the green plus on it)
+- Click on "Storage", and next to "Controller: IDE" click on "Adds optical drive." (the blue circle with the green plus on it)
 - Click "Add" again and choose the Ubuntu .iso downloaded above
 - Press "OK" and Start the VM

-The VM should begin booting up from the Ubuntu installation image and begin prompting you for installation choices.
+The VM should begin booting up from the Ubuntu installation image and prompt you for installation choices.
 If you need to navigate away from the VM, press one of your modifier keys (command on Mac) to release the mouse from the VM.

 When installing Ubuntu:
 - Choose your language of choice